pavansaini596/pavansaini596/README.md

     ->middleware('idempotent:razorpay,header:X-Razorpay-Event-Id,24h');
 ```

-If that resonates with anyone who's ever debugged a double-charged customer at 2am — check the repo, star it, or poke a hole in it.
-Feedback very welcome.
+If that resonates with anyone who's ever debugged a double-charged customer — check the repo, star it, or poke a hole in it.

 ---

-### 📊 Some stats
+## 📊 GitHub Activity

 <div align="center">